mseto28/mseto28/README.md

 #### My name is Mabel :eyeglasses:

 * Pronouns: she | her | hers
-* I'm a graduate student at Vanderbilt University.
+* I'm a postdoctoral fellow at Brigham and Women's Hospital.
 * UIUC alum : MCB and Chemistry, Class of 2015
+* Vanderbilt alum: IGP/Pharmacology, Class of 2022

 #### I'm currently learning :books: